satyamnaidu024/XMeme_Java/README.md

   3. To check the endpoints exposed , you can do it using Swagger UI by running - http://localhost:<YOUR_PORT>/swagger-ui/index.html. // eg - http://localhost:8081/swagger-ui/index.html

-To build the repository -
+To run the repository -

 From the repository root,